Guadeloupe's Year-Round Tropical Climate

 Shoulder Seasons: April, May, and December

 December to May broadly qualifies as the extended dry season, though conditions vary.
-December sits at the tail end of the dry period with temperatures around 26°C79°F and moderate rainfall of 52 mm2 in.
+December sits at the tail end of the dry period with average temperatures around 26°C79°F and moderate average rainfall of around 130 mm5 in.
 The month fills quickly with holiday travelers seeking warm weather during winter months elsewhere, so pricing and crowds approach peak season levels.

-April and May (data not provided in current observations but documented in regional patterns) mark the transition toward the wetter summer season.
+April and May mark the transition toward the wetter summer season.
 Rainfall begins increasing, but both months still offer more stable conditions than mid-summer or autumn.
 Travel becomes less crowded and somewhat cheaper during these months, making them appealing for budget-conscious visitors willing to tolerate slightly higher precipitation risk.

 Summer Months: June Through August

-August data shows temperatures rising to 28°C82°F with humidity at 76% and rainfall of 24 mm0.9 in.
-Conditions remain relatively dry compared to the autumn peak, but heat and humidity noticeably increase.
+August data shows average temperatures rising to 28°C82°F with humidity averaging 76% and average rainfall of around 165 mm7 in.
+Conditions are wetter than the dry season but still below the autumn peak, but heat and humidity noticeably increase.
 Summer falls within the broader Atlantic hurricane season (June through November), though actual storm activity remains low during June and July.

 August presents slightly elevated risk and marks when tropical activity typically begins picking up across the basin.